-The Neue Wache served until 1918 as "main and royal guard" and was understood despite active use as a monument to the "wars of liberation".
-In 1931 President Paul von Hindenburg determined that the building should become a memorial to the fallen soldiers of the First World War.
-The transformation took over the architect Heinrich Tessenow, who set up inside a black granite block with an oak leaves wreath of silver and gold.Käthe Kollwitz sculpture in the Neue Wache
+The Neue Wache served as the "main guard and royal guard" until 1918 and, despite being used actively, was understood as a memorial to the "Wars of Liberation".
+In 1931, Reich President Paul von Hindenburg determined that the building should become a memorial to those who died in the First World War.
+The redesign was carried out by the architect Heinrich Tessenow, who set up a black granite block with an oak leaf wreath made of silver and gold inside.

-After the guard was almost completely destroyed in the Second World War, the GDR leadership had the building reconstructed and transformed in 1960 into a memorial for the victims of fascism and militarism.
-Inside, an "Eternal Flame" burned over the urns of an unknown concentration camp prisoner and an unknown soldier.
-The sculpture "Mother with a dead son" by Käthe Kollwitz has been inside since 1993, reminding of the victims of war and tyranny.
-"Source & further information: berlin.de/sehenswuerdigkeiten/3561353-3558930- new-wache.html
+After the guard was almost completely destroyed in World War II, the GDR leadership had the building reconstructed and converted into a memorial for the victims of fascism and militarism in 1960.
+Inside, an "Eternal Flame" burned over the urns of an unknown concentration camp inmate and an unknown soldier.
+The sculpture "Mother with Dead Son" by Käthe Kollwitz has been inside since 1993 and commemorates the victims of war and tyranny.

 In the know?
 Log-in to add a tip for other adventurers!